isacandrei/Data_Science_Projects/Assignment_6/ReadMe.md

 1. Extraction-based summarization - an algorithm is applied which identifies the sentences which explain the text the best and they are extracted without any modifications.
 2. Abstraction-based summarization - an algorithm identifies the key phrases, sentences, paragraphs which are considered most important.
 After that the sections are paraphrased and the summary is generated.
 As a result the accuracy is better but the implementation of such system is much more difficult
 3. Aidded summarization - some machine learning techiques are applied and appart from fully automated summarization a system is created which aids the user with the task of summarization.
-There are two types of systems - machine aided humman summarization (MAHS), which highlights the important parts of the text and there are human aided machine summarization (HAMS) systems which depend on post-processing.
+There are two types of systems - machine aided human summarization (MAHS), which highlights the important parts of the text and there are human aided machine summarization (HAMS) systems which depend on post-processing.

 For the purposes of the assignment the extraction-based summarization techique will be used.
 As a result only the most relevant sentences will be used.
 In order to summarize a whole book in less than 200 words there are several steps which have to be executed: